+Your soap takes 30 days or longer before it’s ready to use.
 Surprised?
 It’s true.
 Although you can make up a batch of soap in an hour or so, it needs to cure for 30 days before use.
 (You’ll get all the info on why and how to cure your soap in just a bit.)

+You must handle lye.
 I went back and forth deciding to call this a drawback, because you can handle lye safely and it’s really not as scary as it seems.
 But in some cases, handling lye really is a drawback—like if you have small children.
 It doesn’t have to be a deal breaker, you just have to be aware of and follow all lye safety guidelines.

+You can’t make a transparent soap with the cold process method.
 The cold process method makes a lovely soap, but it’s always opaque.
 If you want a transparent soap you must use melt and pour, or a (fairly complex) variation of the hot process method.

 Cold Process Soap Making Ingredients

 Are you ready to dive deeper into the ingredients you need to make soap from scratch?
-You’ll need just a few simple ingredients to get started: water (or another liquid like goat milk), oils, and lye.
+You need just a few simple ingredients to get started: water (or another liquid like goat milk), oils, and lye.